nalmeth/opengarlic.github.io/docs/Tutorial/gifs.md

 // you provide grid slices in which to generate.

-// Creates a colored background with random stars. createBackground:function(stageSize, layer, slices, colors)	// stageSize:object { width:number, height:number }
+// Creates a colored background with random stars.
+// stageSize - { width:number, height:number }
-															// layer:Konva.layer The layer object on which to draw.
+// layer - The layer object on which to draw.
-															// slices:array List of slice objects passed to createStars.
+// slices - List of slice objects passed to createStars.
-															// colors:array List of colors, one is randomly selected for
+// colors - List of colors, one is randomly selected for
-															// 				the background, the rest used for stars.
+// 				the background, the rest used for stars. createBackground:function(stageSize:object, layer:Konva.Layer, slices:Array<object>, colors:Array<string>)

-// Creates random 4 and 8 pointed stars on the given layer. createStars:function(slice, starColors, layer)		// slice:object { startX:number, endX:number, startY:number, endY: number }
+// Creates random 4 and 8 pointed stars on the given layer.
+// slice - { startX:number, endX:number, startY:number, endY: number }
-													// starColors:array ['#000','#F00', ...]
+// starColors - ['#000','#F00', ...]
 List of randomly selected colors
-													// layer:Konva.layer The layer object on which to draw
+// layer - The layer object on which to draw createStars:function(slice:object, starColors:Array<string>, layer:Konva.Layer)

 // Creates a chat bubble in which to display text.
-// Note: currently some of the calculations for placement may only work for Standard stage size. createTextBubble:function(stageSize, position, layer)	// stageSize:object { width:number, height:number }
+// Note: currently some of the calculations for placement may only work for Standard stage size.
+// stageSize - { width:number, height:number }
-														// position:object { x:number, y:number } Upper-left corner of the bubble.
+// position - Upper-left corner of the bubble. { x:number, y:number }
-														// layer:Konva.layer The layer object on which to draw.
+// layer - The layer object on which to draw. createTextBubble:function(stageSize:object, position:object, layer:Konva.Layer)

-// Creates an anonymous user icon. createUserIcon:function(position, layer)	// position:object { x:number, y:number } Position to place the icon.
+// Creates an anonymous user icon.
+// position - Position to place the icon. { x:number, y:number }
-											// layer:Konva.Layer The layer object on which to draw.
+// layer - The layer object on which to draw. createUserIcon:function(position:object, layer:Konva.Layer)

-// Calculate width of text to display with the given font. getTextWidth:function(text, font)			// text:string The text to measure.
+// Calculate width of text to display with the given font.
+// text - The text to measure.
-											// font:string Size & Font (ex.
+// font - Size & Font (ex.
 '12px sans-serif')
+getTextWidth:function(text:string, font:string)

-// Creates a box for displaying a username. createUserNameBox:function(position, width, height, layer)	// position:object { x:number, y: number } Upper-left corner of the box.
+// Creates a box for displaying a username.
+// position - Upper-left corner of the box. { x:number, y: number }
-															// width:number Width of the box. (getTextWidth can be useful for this)
+// width - Width of the box. (getTextWidth can be useful for this)
-															// height:number Height of the box.
+// height - Height of the box.
-															// layer:Konva.Layer The layer object on which to draw.
+// layer - The layer object on which to draw. createUserNameBox:function(position:object, width:number, height:number, layer:Konva.Layer)
 ```

 ## Create the Maker for your mode

-- Create your color array
+- Create your color Array
-- Create your array of slices for the canvas
+- Create your Array of slices for the canvas
 - Create your stage size
 - Export a function named 'generateFrames' (see below)